 3. Melon Pan - Melon Bread

-Melon pan is a popular Japanese pastry with a soft, fluffy inside, cookie-like exterior and, of course, the flavors of melon throughout.
-Melon Bread, a popular shop in Dotonbori, is known for putting a scoop of ice cream inside their melon pan, effectively making it an ice-cream sandwich.
+Melon pan is a popular Japanese melon-flavored pastry that features a soft, fluffy inside and cookie-like exterior.
+Melon Bread, a popular shop in Dotonbori, is known for placing a scoop of ice cream inside its melon pan, effectively making it an ice-cream sandwich.

 4. Crab - Kani Doraku

-Head to Kani Doraku Dotombori Honten, the giant crab store that’s brimming with Dotonbori crab products and souvenirs!
-Here, you can pick up all kinds of crab-themed snacks to take home like kanisenbei (crab rice crackers) and specialty crab sukiyaki hotpot kits that include tiny carrots cut into the shape of crabs!
+Head to Kani Doraku Dotonbori Honten, the giant crab store that’s brimming with Dotonbori crab products and souvenirs!
+Here, you can pick up all kinds of crab-themed snacks to take home, like kanisenbei (crab rice crackers) and specialty crab sukiyaki hotpot kits that include tiny carrots cut into the shape of crabs!

 To eat on the go, you can try nigiri (individual sushi pieces) and makizushi (rolled sushi), to name a few.
 Taste a specialty rectangular crab sushi that’s neatly tucked away into a bento box, or dine in at the crab restaurant for an immersive dining experience in Dotonbori.